MuKimLong/MuKimLong/README.md

 The first one contains my study notes and projects in the first year of my career in this field.
 I'm calling it 'First Attempt' for familiarity's sake.
 In it you will find things like;

-- More than 20 big and small projects and very valuable study notebooks.
+-More than 20 big and small projects and very valuable study notebooks.
 These notebooks are organized topic by topic and contain the notes I took and links to the related topics.
 -These are covering areas such as Machine Learning, Deep Learning, Natural Language Processing, Data Analysis, and Data Visualization with Python, as well as SQL, Tableau, and their subdomains.
 -To be more specific, within this repository, you'll find a variety of Python libraries, ML models, approaches, and studies on deploying them.
 Link;